The Nanny Diaries (film): Plot

 Twenty-one-year-old Annie Braddock has recently graduated from Montclair State University.
 She has no idea what or who she wants to be.
 One day, while sitting in the park, Annie sees a young boy about to be hit by a Segway.
 Annie saves him and meets the boy's mother, who we meet as Mrs. X. When she introduces herself as "Annie", Mrs. X mistakes her words for "Nanny" and hires her to look after Grayer, the boy she saved (Mrs. X also continues to call her "Nanny" instead of "Annie" throughout the film).
 Annie lies to her mother Judy about taking a job at a bank and, in reality, moves into the Xs' apartment to be the nanny for Grayer.

 Life with the incredibly privileged Xs is not what she thought it would be, and her life is complicated further when she falls for "Harvard Hottie", who also lives in the building.
 Interspersed with her life as the Xs' nanny are her interactions with "Harvard Hottie", as well as her longtime friend Lynette.
-"Harvard Hottie" reveals to Annie that he can relate to her charge Grayer, as when he lost his mother age four his absentee father left him with a string of nannies until he reached the age he could be shipped off to boarding school.
+"Harvard Hottie" reveals to Annie that he can relate to her charge Grayer, as when he lost his mother at age four, his absentee father left him with a string of nannies until he reached the age he could be shipped off to boarding school.

 Annie continues to keep her mother in the dark about her real job, giving her regular but false progress reports.
 Further complications arise when Judy decides to visit her, forcing Annie to pretend Lynette and her roommate Calvin are a couple and that their apartment is Annie's apartment.
 Judy ultimately discovers the truth when Grayer becomes severely ill, and Annie desperately calls her for help.

 After a rough start, Annie eventually bonds with Grayer, whom she addresses by his preferred code name, "Grover", and discovers that he is actually a sweet and loving child who is neglected by both his parents, which explains his uncontrollable behavior.
 Parallel to this, Annie begins to also notice that Grayer is not the only one being neglected: Mrs. X is as well, with Mr. X constantly being cruel to her and committing subtly obvious adultery.
 Mrs. X makes numerous attempts to make her husband love her, including lying to him about being pregnant with their second child.
 Annie soon realizes that Mrs. X's own cruel treatment of her is due to Mrs. X's growing frustrations from her dysfunctional marriage.